 This is a particularly pertinent point if you’re allowing Amazon to convert your currency for you as part of their Amazon Seller Program or use Paypal’s currency conversion services.
 FX charges are around the 4% mark for both, so based on the average net profit of 4.95% for ecommerce retail businesses, this is enough to completely wipe any profit on your sales.
 Consider FX fluctuations too and it could easily make selling internationally a loss making activity.

 Fortunately, there are now a growing number of international payment providers offering multicurrency bank accounts that link to all of the leading marketplaces across the world, or allow customers to pay directly into them.
-With some of these payment providers (do your research) FX charges amount to a far more reasonable 0.5%.
+With some of these payment providers (international money transfer companies) FX charges amount to a far more reasonable 0.5%.
 Improving profit margins can be as simple as switching one of your providers.

 Top Multi-Currency Accounts to Improve Margins

-- Industry Leader in the eCommerce Space, Owned by Ant Financial (AliPay)
+- Industry Leader in the eCommerce Space, owned by Ant Financial (AliPay).
+Easy integration with any eCommerce platform, and an Amazon recommended solution for currency exchange

 Improve How You Manage Your FX Exposure (Again Helping Margin on Overseas Sales)